sheeenie/calculate_groundSteeringAngle/code-of-conduct.md

 6. How do you plan to ensure responsible use of LLMs in your project and how do you transparently and traceably document the use of LLMs?
 Instead of just copy pasting code, text or other artifacts, the group will have a great understanding of the code written and developed, whether if it was created by a member or by an LLM.
 Further, if code is taken from a LLM, a screenshot will be taken of what the prompt was, as well as on the code that was taken.
 All text artifacts shall be written by the members ( derive from our own ideas), and text can be refined by a LLM ( this should be documented and honest, to ensure that our work is our own, and we shall not take credit for something which is not our idea ).

+7. The group has decided to work both remotely and in person.
+Tasks assigned to individuals can be completed in whichever setting they prefer, on-site or remotely, unless the group collectively agrees to meet and work together, either in person or online.

 #### Reformed answer to question 3 based on the answer provided by a locally running LLM